Treatment of Goodwill: IFRS v. GAAP

 Due to the growing importance of intangible assets, there has also been a significant change in the standards associated with the accounting treatment of goodwill or goodwill accounting.

-International Accounting Standard Board issued International Financial Reporting Standard (IFRS) 3- Business and Combination in 2004.
+International Accounting Standard Board issued the International Financial Reporting Standard (IFRS) 3- Business and Combination in 2004.
 This new standard provides significant changes for the accounting treatment of intangible assets, goodwill and business combinations.

 According to new standards, firms must not amortise the goodwill, but it must be tested for annual impairment.
 The new accounting rule moved the head of American General Accepted Accounting Principal (US GAAP), which introduced such an approach a few years earlier for the accounting treatment of Goodwill.